BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/fairness.rst

 Source code used to process or produce data should be published such that other researchers can easily reconstruct how the data was generated or analyzed.
-It is again important to publish metadata alongside the code, which states the requirements of the software on the compute environment, that is, compiler or interpreter versions, third-party libraries, etc.
+It is again important to publish metadata alongside the code, which state the requirements of the software on the compute environment, that is, compiler or interpreter versions, third-party libraries, hardware requirements etc.

-Ideally, this code expresses only project-specific tasks, reusing established packages for generic functionality, whenever possible, instead of re-implementing it.
-This reduces the risk of bugs and makes it easier for other researchers to understand the code, which possibly are familiar with the syntax of the used packages.
+Ideally, this code expresses only project-specific tasks, reusing established packages for generic functionality, whenever possible, instead of reimplementing it.
+This reduces the risk of bugs and makes it easier for other researchers to understand the code, who possibly are familiar with the syntax of the used packages.

 If generic, possibly reusable functionality has to be implemented, we encourage